smithy-lang/smithy/docs/source/spec/core/selectors.rst

       - Description
     * - ``=``
       - Matches if the attribute value is equal to the expected value.
+    * - ``!=``
+      - Matches if the attribute value is not equal to the expected value.
+        Note that this comparator is never matched if the resolved attribute does not exist.
     * - ``^=``
       - Matches if the attribute value starts with the expected value.
     * - ``$=``